coq/coq/CODE_OF_CONDUCT.md

 The Coq development team and the user community are made up of a mixture of professionals and volunteers from all over the world.

-Diversity is a strength, but it can also lead to communication issues and unhappiness.
-To that end, we have a few ground rules that we ask people to adhere to.
-This code applies equally to core developers (who should lead by example), occasional contributors and those seeking help and guidance.
-The goal of these rules is that everyone feels safe when contributing to Coq or interacting with others in Coq related forums.
+Diversity brings variety of perspectives that can be very valuable, but it can also lead to communication issues and unhappiness.
+Therefore, we have a few ground rules that we ask people to adhere to.

-This isn't an exhaustive list of things that you can't do.
-Rather, take it in the spirit in which it's intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.
+These rules apply equally to core developers (who should lead by example), occasional contributors and those seeking help and guidance.
+Their goal is that everyone feels safe and welcome when contributing to Coq or interacting with others in Coq related forums.

-This code of conduct applies to all spaces managed by the Coq development team.
+These rules apply to all spaces managed by the Coq development team.
 This includes the GitHub repository, the mailing lists, the Gitter channel, physical events like Coq working groups and workshops, and any other forums created or managed by the development team which the community uses for communication.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
+In addition, violations of these rules outside these spaces may affect a person's ability to participate within them.

 - **Be friendly and patient.**
 - **Be welcoming.**
   We strive to be a community that welcomes and supports people of all backgrounds and identities.
-This includes, but is not limited to members of any origin, colour, status, educational level, sex, sexual orientation, gender identity, age, political belief, religion, and mental and physical ability.
+This includes, but is not limited to people of any origin, color, status, educational level, gender identity, sexual orientation, age, culture and beliefs, and mental and physical ability.
 - **Be considerate.**
   Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and